BitByte-TPC/first-bit/README.md

 ## Push changes to GitHub

+Now you need to push (upload) your new version of the project to your forked copy of the original project on GitHub.
+Remember, you cannot directly push to the original project as you don't have the permission to make any changes there (that's the reason you forked the project in the first place).

-Push your changes using the command `git push`:
+Push your changes to GitHub using the command `git push`:
 ```
 git push origin <add-your-branch-name>
 ```
-replacing `<add-your-branch-name>` with the name of the branch you created earlier.
+replacing `<add-your-branch-name>` with the name of the branch you created earlier (branch on which your new changes reside).

+Hooray!!
+You've successfully pushed your changes to GitHub. :rocket:

 ## Submit your changes for review